Andrey885/RL_Maze/README.md

 Inspired by Frinston's [active inference model](https://www.researchgate.net/publication/323968061_Planning_and_navigation_as_active_inference/link/5ab5362045851515f59a48fc/download), which aims to minimize the *free energy* function by Markov decision process.
 In this repo the same function is minimized using mechanical approach instead of Bayesian inference.

 ## Task
-Initilly the reinforcement agent (the blue ball) is placed at the upper left corner of the labirint.
+Initially the reinforcement agent (the blue ball) is placed at the upper left corner of the labirint.
 We want the agent to learn the shortest path to the destination, which is a red square at bottom right corner.

 At every step the agent decides on 4 acts: go *north, south, east* or *west*.
 The environment provides the agent's position and whether the task is completed after each step as a respond.